ahmad-ali-kamal/RockPaperScissorsGame/README.md

 ## 👤 Author

-Developed as a learning project to practice:

-* C++ basics
-* Functions and structs
-* Enums
-* Random number generation
-* Console interaction

----
+Ahmed Ali Kamal
+Computer Science Student | Backend & AI Enthusiast

 ## 📄 License

-This project is open-source and available for educational purposes.
+This project is licensed for educational use.
+All rights reserved © 2025 Ahmed Ali Kamal.